 18. Skeleton Coast birds

-Despite the dry land that lies beyond the shore, the sea attracts and feeds a large amount of birds. here, they pose in a heart-shaped formation on a snadbank
+Despite the dry land that lies beyond the shore, the sea attracts and feeds a large amount of birds to the long stretch coast.
+In this image of Namibia’s Skeleton Coast, hundreds of birds pose in a heart-shaped formation on a sandbank.

 20. Hot air balloon over the Namib Desert and Sossusvlei